Applying is easy and you can get started online.

 Associate Professor of Congregational Mission and Leadership

-Dwight Zscheile joined the Luther Seminary faculty in 2008 as assistant professor of Congregational Mission and Leadership, after serving as an adjunct instructor in church leadership at Luther Seminary in 2007 and 2008.
-Zscheile received a Bachelor of Arts degree with distinction from Stanford University, Calif., in 1995, having also attended Oxford University, and a Master of Divinity degree from Yale Divinity School, New Haven, Conn., in 1998.
+Dwight Zscheile joined the Luther Seminary faculty in 2008 as assistant professor of Congregational Mission and Leadership and was promoted to associate professor in 2014.
+He received a Bachelor of Arts degree with distinction from Stanford University, Calif., in 1995, having also attended Oxford University, and a Master of Divinity degree from Yale Divinity School, New Haven, Conn., in 1998.
 He completed the Doctor of Philosophy degree at Luther Seminary with a focus on congregational mission and leadership in 2008.

-Zscheile currently serves as co-editor of the Journal of Religious Leadership and is a board member of the American Society of Missiology.
+Zscheile is a past editor of the Journal of Religious Leadership, where he continues to serve on the editorial board.
+He is a board member of the American Society of Missiology and Word and World journal.

 He was named a Marquand Scholar at Yale Divinity School (1995-8), a Lewis Fellow at Wesley Theological Seminary (2005-6) and was awarded the David and Martha Tiede Fellowship from Luther Seminary (2006-7).